layilin/SP23-33852/_annotations/book4.md

 150.475 Tho' years, and heat, and moisture they require.
 Cacao trees take several years to produce pods that can be harvested.

 150.476 Ere the stone grind them to the food of health.
-Cacao seeds, also known as cacao beans or nuts, are ground up to produce chocolate, which was branded as early as the seventeenth century as a kind of miracle food that would give its consumers health and strength.
+Cacao seeds are ground up to produce chocolate, which was branded as early as the seventeenth century as a kind of miracle food that would give its consumers health and strength.
 For instance, see the title of Henry Stubbe's 1662 treatise on chocolate, entitled *The Indian Nectar*, which portrayed chocolate not only as a health food but also as an aphrodisiac.
 There were also reports from seventeenth-century Jamaica that sailors and others who had to perform hard labor consumed it regularly.
 It is also possible that maroons living in the mountains of Jamaica consumed chocolate as a subsistence food (Hughes, *The American Physitian* 131).

 [plant] 150.478-479 And that kind sheltering tree, thy mother nam'd, With crimson flowerets prodigally grac'd;.
 Madre de Cacao (*Gliricidia sepium*).
 Native to Central and South America, used as a shade tree for cacao and other plants.

+150.485 negro-fugitives.
+Runaway or escaped slaves.

 [plant] 150.466n The orange tree.
 Could be the sour orange (*Citrus aurantium*) or sweet orange (*Citrus sinensis*).
 Columbus brought both of these fruits to the Caribbean.

-150.485 negro-fugitives.
-Runaway or escaped slaves.

 151.488 Indian gardens.
 Early colonial reports from the Caribbean describe flourishing Amerindian gardens.
-Amerindians generally practiced conuco or mound cultivation, in which various crops were intercropped or cultivated together in ecologically sustainable fashion.
+Amerindians generally practiced conuco or mound cultivation, in which various plants were intercropped or cultivated together in ecologically sustainable fashion.

 151.489 Phaeacia's isle.
 Scheria, the island that Odysseus arrives at after his shipwreck, home of the Phaeacians.
 Whether Scheria corresponds to a real place is unclear, however.